nikhilpurwant/google-adk-mcp/README.md

 # google-adk-mcp

-🚀 Sample project demonstrating how to build a Google ADK agent that uses an external MCP server to interact with a repair API (`repair_world_application`).
+🚀 Sample project demonstrating how to build a Google ADK agent that uses an external MCP server to interact with a repair API ([repairworld application](https://github.com/nikhilpurwant/repair_world_application) - created specifically for the demo).

+This agent is created to go along with the blog post and demo - [26.
+The simplest MCP demo (Includes Sample provider app, MCP Server and Agent 🤖 code and explanation!)](https://nikhilpurwant.com/post/tech-genai-adk-mcp/)

 ## 🧠 What This Project Does